Jakub-Vasicek/WDVV-computations/README.md

 directories.

 The above calculations are discussed in the paper by J. Vasicek and R. Vitolo:
-"WDVV equations and invariant bi-Hamiltonian formalism", to appear in arXiv.org (2021).
+"WDVV equations and invariant bi-Hamiltonian formalism", https://arxiv.org/abs/2104.13206.